testpatchesorg/qubership-workflow-hub/README.md

 > More info about underlying GitHub action can be found here [profanity-filter](https://github.com/IEvangelist/profanity-filter)

-To add the profanity filter into your repository just create the new file `.github/workflows/profanity-filter.yaml` and paste the code below:
+To add the profanity filter into your repository just create the new file `.github/workflows/profanity-filter.yaml` and paste the code below or just copy the [prepared file](./docs/examples/profanity-filter.yaml):

 ```yaml
 ---